-Full-Time: An employee who regularly works the Congregational year or 12 months of continuous full-time service at 40 hours or more per week is considered a full-time employee.
+Full-Time: An employee who regularly works 12 months of continuous full-time service at 40 hours or more per week is considered a full-time employee.

-Part-Time: An employee who is scheduled to work at least 10 hours but less than 40 hours per week for either the Congregational year or 12 months is considered a part-time employee.
+Part-Time: An employee who is scheduled to work at least 10 hours but less than 40 hours per week for 12 months is considered a part-time employee.
 Part-time employees are eligible for benefits according to the benefit plan descriptions in this Manual.